algobulls/pyalgotrading/docs/python_build/python-build-code-gen-ai.md

 1. Once it gives you the strategy you can ask it to make more changes as per your need or you can save it directly.
 2. To save, click on the top right corner of the code, you can even copy the code if you want.
 3. Once you save it, it will redirect you to a new page where you have save your strategy and update its configuration parameters from the parameter settings.
-4. All your saved strategies can be viewed in **My Coded Strategies** section in Python Build.
+4. All your saved strategies can be viewed in **My Coded Strategies** section in Phoenix.
     [![add-gen-ai-save-strategy](imgs_v2/python_build_save_strategy_from_ai.png)](imgs_v2/python_build_save_strategy_from_ai.png)